Zaba505/infra/docs/content/docs/overview.md

 ## Cloudflare

-Cloudflare is leveraged as both a DNS registrar and HTTP(s) proxy to services hosted on the [Public Cloud](#public-cloud) and [Home Lab](#home-lab).
+Cloudflare is leveraged as both a DNS provider and HTTP(s) proxy to services hosted on the [Public Cloud](#public-cloud) and [Home Lab](#home-lab).
 The primary goals of leveraging Cloudflare are the following: